sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Word Paths''' -- Final improvements to word paths, get the patch posted to trac and reviewed.
 (Sébastien Labbé).
  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
  * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert, FrancoSaliola).

+== Talks ==

+If you would like to give a talk, for example, to demonstrate your code, then add your name and topic to the list.
+These talks should be not more than 20 minutes (since we want a lot of time to code).

+ *